Opinion | Thanks to covid-19, the age of biometric surveillance is here

 What is to prevent police departments — or the FBI, or immigration officials — from demanding access to location data?

 This is complicated stuff — part of a growing debate about who owns the data that we generate with all of our digital devices.
 But in the quest to turn the page on the pandemic, it is easy to see how most of us might rush past these questions.
-Few of us actually read the “terms of use” before activating a new device or agreeing to a software update.
+Few of us actually read the terms of use before activating a new device or agreeing to a software update.
 The reality is that wearable technology is arriving at a moment when our reliance on smart devices and all kinds of apps has already worn down our expectations about privacy.

 Data in any form is wealth.
 Data governance and data oversight are too often afterthoughts.
 And companies will always look out for their own interests first.
 If institutions are going to start handing out wearables, they should also be willing to serve up answers and assurances.